SymaLoernn/Stardew_HatsOnPetsPlus/README.md

 2. Is there a data block specified for the current sprite and flipped value for this pet and breed ?
 If yes, use this block.
 If no, go to the next step
 3. Is there a block specified as default for this pet and breed ?
 If yes, use this block.
 If no, default to the vanilla logic (which means trying to draw a hat with vanilla data on horses, cats and dogs, and do not attempt to draw a hat on any other pet)

-#### 3.e How to reload the data without relaunching the game / How to use the hopp_reload command ?
+#### 3.e How to reload the data without relaunching the game ?

-Version 1.0.2 of Hats On Pets Plus added a command to reload your custom hat data without having to relaunch your game.
+Version 1.0.3 of Hats On Pets Plus simplified how to reload your custom hat data !

-Follow these steps to reload your data (keep in mind that doing this if you currently are in the main menu of the game might not work, as some of the framework data is only initialized once you have loaded a save file) :

-1. Replace the content.json file (or at least the part that contain the EditData action related to custom hat data on pets) in your Stardew Valley mod files (in Mods/YourMod) with the one you're currently working on
-2. In the SMAPI console (or in the ingame chat if you use the Chat Commands mod/tool), run the following command : `patch reload <yourModId>` .
-(This command tells Content Patcher to reload your data)
+In order to reload your data once you have modified it in the game mods folder, you only need to run the following command : `patch reload <yourModId>` in the SMAPI console.
-3. In the same console, run the following command : `hopp_reload` .
-(This command tells Hats On Pet Plus to empty his cache and go reload custom hat data from other mods)

-Tip : You can use the up/down arrow key in the console to navigate your command history, so you don't have to type out the whole command(s) everytime you want to use them (as long as you don't close the game).
+(If you still use version 1.0.2 of Hats On Pets Plus, you also need to run the 'hopp_reload' command that was made obsolete and removed in v1.0.3, but I suggest that you update Hats On Pets Plus to the latest version)

 #### 3.f Any additional question or issues ?